 Cheri Betancourt, M.S.

 is the Administrative Coordinator of the Wellness Center.
 She is a CUNY alumnus of John Jay College of Criminal Justice and holds a B.A. in Forensic Psychology.
-She has 13 years of administrative experience and currently pursuing her M.S. in Business Management and Leadership at the CUNY School of Professional Studies.
+She has 13 years of administrative experience and currently pursuing her M.S. degree in Business Management and Leadership at the CUNY School of Professional Studies.

 is a College Assistant at the Wellness Center.
 She assists the Administrative Coordinator in managing day to day tasks of the Wellness Center.